dinghing/dinghing.github.io/_posts/2016-06-25-who you are.md

 At 23,I moved to japan for work.

-It is a very exciting thing for one have not been aborad.
+It is a very exciting thing for one had not been aborad.

 Of couse,the most hard time is to learn a new language since you have to do .